lordwolfchild/xigor/README.md

 Copyright (C) 2017  Thomas Thiel

-This program comes with ABSOLUTELY NO WARRANTY; This is free software, and you are welcome to redistribute it within the terms of the GPLv3.
+This program comes with ABSOLUTELY NO WARRANTY; This is free software, and you are welcome to redistribute it within the terms of the MIT/X11 License as stated in the LICENSE file.

-The included XPM filex were converted from the original xbm files included with X11 and are subject to the X11 license and their respective creators (whose names I did not find to credit duely).
+The included XPM filex were converted from the original xbm files included with X11 and are subject to the MIT/X11 license and their respective creators (whose names I did not find to credit duely).
 I included these files in the hope that I may do so in the spirit of FOSS.